Gooey <-->

 So you’re sold on the idea of building an employee engagement calendar.
 Now what?
 Before putting pen to paper, consider what you want to achieve with your calendar — like improving teamwork, reducing turnover, or boosting engagement scores.

-With your goals in mind, don’t forget to solicit input from your employees via a survey, focus group, or one-on-one.
+With your goals in mind, remember to solicit input from your employees via a survey, focus group, or one-on-one.
 Ask them what activities they'd enjoy and find most engaging.
 Don’t forget to gather input from a diverse selection of employees.
 Onsite and remote colleagues should also feel equally empowered to share their perspectives.